Patch-Grid: An Efficient and Feature-Preserving Neural Implicit Surface Representation: Our method

-\textbf{Global approach lacks robustness. } We will use a simple 2D example in Fig.~\ref{fig:clique} to illustrate the robustness issue encountered by the global approach.
-Consider a 2D solid shape (shaded in mellow yellow) bounded by four curve segments $A$, $B$, $C$ and $D$, with two sharp geometric features, i.e., corners in 2D.
-Its global CSG tree is shown on the right.
-Because of the loss of control over the extraneous zero-level set of the curve segment $A$ (the red dashed curve), undesired interference between the curve segments $A$ and $D$ in the global domain result in an artifact in the reconstructed shape as shown in Fig.~\ref{fig:clique}(b).
-This simple 2D example helps explain the robustness issue in the 3D case facing the global approach presented in \textit{NH-Rep}~\cite{Guo2022NHRep}, which often fails in highly concave regions that involve multiple patches, because of the essentially same reason due to the loss of control on unintended interference between the extraneous zero-level sets of some unconnected surface patches, as shown in Fig.~\ref{fig:nhrep_failure} for example.
+We will use a simple 2D example in Fig.~\ref{fig:clique} to illustrate the robustness issue encountered by the global approach.
+Consider a 2D solid shape (shaded in pale yellow) bounded by three curve segments $A$, $B$, and $C$, with two sharp geometric features, i.e., corners in 2D.

+Because the SDF of curves $A$, $B$, and $C$ will be merged into an entire signed distance field according to the Boolean operations in the CSG tree, there are certain requirements for the extended zero-level set of each curve.
+Here, we refer to the naturally extended part of each curve's zero-level sets, excluding the curve itself, as the \textit{extraneous zero-level set}, which is shown by dashed curves.